History Weblecture for Unit 53

 The Curies' tombs in the Pantheon, Paris.

-Marie Curie is the only woman buried here.
+Prioir to November, 2021, Marie Curie was the only woman buried here.

 Christe Ann McMenomy ©2006